manticoresoftware/manticoresearch/installer/specification.md

 Minimum verification after install or upgrade:

 - `searchd` exists in `PATH`.
-- Service is active, unless `--no-start` was requested.
+- Service is active, unless `no-start` was requested.

 Target verification for future improvement: